 Below you can find a series of resources available in the categories of General IDS Resources, Adult Services, and Children’s Services.
-To access each category’s list of available resources, simply click on the orange header.
+To access each category’s list of available resources, simply click on the headings below.

 - Overview of Philadelphia IDS and Its Various Units